uwla/vue-data-table/README.md

 </script>
 ```

-To handle events triggered by a custom component (such as clicking a  button  in
+To handle events triggered by a custom component (such as clicking a button in a
-a component), the component should emit an event called `userEvent` and pass  an
+component), the component should emit an event called `userEvent`  and  pass  an
 arbitrary payload to it.
-The event will be propagated upwards  by  VueDataTable,
+The event will be propagated upwards by `VueDataTable`,
 which will also emit an event called `userEvent` whose payload is  the  same  as
 the one emitted by the custom component.
 For example: